Why You Should Consider a Credit Freeze

+A credit freeze can go a long way toward preventing someone from using your identity.
 There’s no sure-fire way to prevent someone from stealing your identity and damaging your credit in the process.
-But freezing your credit will go a long way toward making sure you’re protected and giving you peace of mind.
+But freezing your credit can offer protection and give you peace of mind.
 And you can freeze your credit for free.
-You may want to consider doing it as doing so will mean that even if a criminal gets your information, it will be difficult or impossible for that person to open a fraudulent account in your name.
+You may want to consider it as doing so will mean that even if a criminal gets your information, it will be difficult or impossible for that person to open a fraudulent account in your name.

 In 2018, a new law made it free to freeze your credit.
 Prior to the new law, each of the three credit bureaus could charge you if you wanted to put a freeze in place (usually around $10 at each bureau).
 Then, you often had to pay again to unfreeze or thaw your credit if you wanted to do something that required a credit check, like applying for a new loan.
 However, after the massive Equifax data breach in 2017, consumer advocates called on Congress to provide free access to credit freezes.

-When your credit is frozen and the business can’t get any information about you, it typically stops the process — which means a fraudster will be unable to open an account while using your identity.
+When you freeze your credit and the business can’t get any information about you, it typically stops the process — which means a fraudster will be unable to open an account while using your identity.

 While freezing your credit won’t guarantee safety, it’s a pretty strong defense against identity theft.
 But remember — you still need to unfreeze your credit if you legitimately want to apply for a loan or line of credit.
 While it’s not a heavy burden, it does add extra steps anytime you do something that requires a credit check.

 You could opt for credit monitoring instead of a full freeze.
 When you pay for a credit-monitoring service, you’ll get alerts about any activity involving your credit report.
 This can quickly bring a potential problem to your attention — but it’s not preventative, so you won’t know if someone has used your identity until after it happens.